• Skip to primary navigation

 Its marketing classes cover a wide range of subjects, from design to social media.
 Right now, they are offering two months of free unlimited access to courses.

-For those hoping to strengthen their company’s online presence, Skillshare has plenty of classes on branding and social media marketing.
+For those hoping to strengthen their online presence, Skillshare has plenty of classes on branding and social media marketing for those hoping to strengthen their online presence.

 To retain what you learn in these courses, consider contributing to the “Discussion” section of the class page.
 There, you can ask the instructor and other students questions or share observations about what you’re learning.